Shelly Creek Fish Habitat Restoration - Phase III

 Sediment and vegetation were excavated from the creek bed by Parksville Heavy Equipment (PHE), as shown below in the left-hand photo.
 The middle photo shows that piles of sediment were placed a distance away from the creek and contoured to a smooth surface to prevent it from washing back into the water during heavy rainfall.
 The creek embankment was contoured to a shallow slope, as seen in the right-hand photo, to prevent erosion and maximize the volume of water that can be stored during storm events.
 Another awesome job by PHE.

 Stumps, commonly referred to as woody debris, were supplied by the Snaw-naw-as and installed in two areas along the creek bank to provide cover for fry and habitat for other animal species.
-Boulders have been placed beside the stumps and will be used to anchor the stumps in place using cables.
-The Snaw-naw-as will conduct the cableing work.
+The stumps were secured to boulders with cables by Snaw-naw-as member Chris Bob.

 Many thanks go out to: